Language-Research-Technology/ro-crate-modes/docs/describo-diffs.md

-The Crate-O approach to profiles does not continue Describo's two layered approach.
-Each profile is a self-contained specification of all the classes and properties allowed for that profile.
-For example, the base profile for Crate-O is compiled from the Schema.org profile, with the few extra classes and properties that RO-Crate adds and is entirely self-contained.
+The Crate-O approach to profiles does not continue Describo's two layered approach of having a built in compiled profile-like schema with separate user-loadable profiles.
+Instead, each profile is a self-contained specification of all the Classes and Properties needed for a particular RO-Crate profile.

+For example, the base profile for Crate-O is [compiled from the Schema.org profile](./docs/soss-pofiles.md), with the few extra classes and properties that RO-Crate adds and is entirely self-contained.
 As with Describo, users can switch profiles to add `foreign` classes and properties to the their crates, depending on how the tool has been deployed.